-Sometimes you don’t have the luxury of quitting whenever you want to, or there are other aspects of your job that make it worthwhile for you to stay there for now.
-If you are thinking to yourself, “I hate my job,” there are a few things you can try on a daily basis to make your life easier and see if you can make it work before you commit to quitting.
+Sometimes you don’t have the luxury of quitting your job whenever you want to.
+Or there are other aspects of your current job that make it worthwhile for you to stay there for now.
+In the current pandemic situation, many people feel stuck with jobs they don’t like for fear of loss of stability and health insurance.
+If you keep thinking to yourself, “I hate my job,” there are a few things you can try on a daily basis to improve your situation before committing to quit.

 What to Do When You Hate Your Job

-If you’re having thoughts like, “I hate my job and want to quit,” or “I hate my job; what should I do?” this is certainly a matter that you should take seriously.
-The first thing you should do is figure out how much you hate your job.
+Having thoughts like, “I hate my job and want to quit,” or “I hate my job, what should I do?” is certainly a matter you should take seriously.
+The first thing you should do is figure out just how much you hate your job.

-For example, some people just have a few bad days in a row or one specific situation that they hate, like a particularly difficult and stressful project.
+For example, some people have a few bad days in a row or one specific situation that they dislike, like a particularly difficult or stressful project.
 On the other hand, if you really do hate the job itself, then that is a different matter.

 The main way you can tell the difference is by asking yourself questions about the situation.
 Ask yourself why you hate your current role and how long you have been feeling that way.
-If you’ve been wanting to quit for a while and you hate the everyday parts of your work, then it’s likely that what you’re feeling is not just a short-term thing.
+If you’ve been wanting to quit for a while and your work gives you zero job satisfaction, then it’s likely that what you’re feeling is not just a short-term thing.

-In the event that it’s a long-term kind of hate, you need to figure out whether you can leave and when.
-Sometimes, you may not be able to do so due to the situation.
+In the event of long-term dissatisfaction, figure out whether you can leave and when.
+Sometimes, you may not be able to do so due to certain circumstances.
 Other times, you might want to stay as long you can while looking for a new opportunity to pursue.
 This way, you don’t have to worry about risk.

-Figuring out why you dislike your job so much could help you understand the situation more as well.
-It might be a toxic workplace, for example.
+Figuring out why you dislike your job could help you understand the situation more as well.
+It might be a toxic work environment.
 You might have a completely unreasonable boss.
 Perhaps you have coworkers that won’t leave you alone.

 Either way, there are tricks you can use to make your work more bearable, regardless of the why.